 Images can be an indispensable part of any website - illustrating product detail, establishing a brand style and adding visual interest.
 Along with the value they add, images are usually some of the largest file resources and often account for a large percentage of total page weight.
-This can make images a big potential performance liability, but it also makes optimizing images a great opportunity to improve load time.

 Particularly for pages with numerous content images that are not initially visible when the page loads, lazy loading is an important strategy for improving performance - only loading images as needed as the user scrolls to that position on the page.